xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 ## Homework

  * Mar.
+23, 2023
+   * Complete Activity 2.6.2 and let me know if you want to present.
+   * Complete Week 9 Assignment in WileyPLUS.

+ * Mar.
 21, 2023
    * Complete Activity 2.5.3 and let me know if you want to present.
    * Start working on Week 9 Assignment in WileyPLUS.